eruption-project/eruption/README.md

 ## Design Overview

+### Introduction

-Eruption is a Linux daemon written in Rust, consisting of a core, an integrated Lua interpreter and additional plugin components.
-Its intended usage is to execute Lua scripts that may react to certain events on the system like e.g.
-"Key pressed" and subsequently control the connected LED devices.
+Eruption is a Linux daemon written in the Rust programming language.
+Eruption consists of a core daemon with an integrated Lua interpreter, and additional plugin components.
+Its intended usage is to execute Lua scripts that may react to certain events on the system like e.g. `Timer tick`, `Key pressed` or `Mouse moved` and subsequently control the connected LED devices and/or transform the user input via the integrated programmable macro feature.
-Plugins may export additional functionality to the Lua scripting engine.
+Eruption plugins may export additional functionality to the Lua scripting engine.
+Multiple Lua scripts may be run in parallel, each one in its own VM thread.
+A Lua script shall compute some kind of effect resulting in a 'color map'.
-Multiple Lua scripts may be run in parallel.
-Each Lua scripts "submitted color map" will be combined with all other scripts "submitted color maps" using a compositor that performs an alpha blending step on each color map, prior to sending the resulting final color map to the connected LED devices.
+Each Lua scripts 'submitted color map' will be combined with all other scripts 'submitted color maps' using a compositor that performs an alpha blending step on each 'color map' before it finally gets sent to the connected LED devices.

+### Software Architecture

+Eruption is split into multiple independent processes, `eruption` the core daemon that handles hardware access running as `root`, and multiple session daemons, most notably `eruption-audio-proxy` that provides audio related functionality to the core daemon, and `eruption-process-monitor` that is able to automatically switch profiles based on system usage.
+Both of these session daemons run as the respective logged-in user.

 ## Installation

+> To install the latest git snapshot please use the package named `eruption-git` instead of the stable package `eruption`

 ### Arch Linux and derivatives like ArcoLinux or Manjaro